Population genetics in microchannels: Materials and Methods

-{\em Microfluidic chip design and microfabrication.} The poly(dimethylsiloxane) (PDMS) device (on top of the cover glass) consisted of the top flow channels (black patterns, Fig.~\ref{fig:microdevice} inset) for nutrients delivery and bacteria removal, and the bottom growth channels (red patterns, Fig.~\ref{fig:microdevice} inset) for bacteria growth, removal, and monitoring.
-In order to perfuse fresh nutrients and create flow to remove bacteria, twenty growth channels of each width were intersected with 16 flow channels (L$\times$W$\times$H=4500$\times$50$\times$15$\mu$m).
-Growth channels (L$\times$H$=$3$\times$1$\mu$m) with varying width (1, 1.5, 2.5, and 3 $\mu$m) and interspacing of 10~$\mu$m were designed for high throughput monitoring on the evolution of bacteria lineage studies such that old bacteria generations could be expelled from both ends in contrast to from a single end design in the mother machine \cite{rob_Ecoli, monitoring}.
+The poly(dimethylsiloxane) (PDMS) device (on top of the cover glass) consisted of the top flow channels for nutrients delivery and bacteria removal, and the bottom growth channels for bacteria growth, removal, and monitoring, see SI Appendix, Fig.~S2A.
+In order to perfuse fresh nutrients and create flow to remove bacteria, twenty growth channels of different width were intersected with 16 flow channels (L$\times$W$\times$H=4500$\times$50$\times$15$\mu$m).
+Growth channels (L$\times$H$=$30$\times$1$\mu$m) with varying width (1, 1.5, 2.5, and 3~$\mu$m) and interspacing of 10~$\mu$m were designed such that bacteria could be expelled from both ends, in contrast to the single-end design of the mother machine \cite{rob_Ecoli, monitoring}.
 The flow channels were joined by flow equalizing tree-like channels and flow resistors on both ends \cite{Design_microfluidic} and connected to an inlet and an outlet.

-A silicone mold with the microstructures designed as above was fabricated by multi-step lithography using negative photoresist (mr-DWL-5, Micro Resist Technology, Germany) and maskless direct writing (DL-1000, NanoSystem Solutions, Japan).
-Poly(dimethylsiloxane) silicone elastomer microfluidic devices (PDMS Sylgard 184, A:B=10:1, Dow Corning, USA) was fabricated by standard soft lithography \cite{Soft_Lithography}.
-The PDMS slab was first cut and punched with an inlet and outlet using a puncher (Accu-punch, Syneo, USA), then bonded to a high-precision No.1.5H cover glass (Paul Marienfeld, Germany) using plasma activation (Harrick Plasma, USA).
-A 2 mm-thick acrylic frame was cut with CO$_2$ laser cutter (Universal Laser Systems, USA) and affixed on top of the PDMS as a reservoir for bacteria seeding, completing the fabrication of the integrated microdevice.
-The detailed information of design and microfabrication is provided in Appendix~\ref{app:experiments}.
+A silicon mold with the microstructures designed as above was fabricated by multi-step lithography with negative photoresist and maskless direct writing.
+PDMS microfluidic devices (Sylgard 184, Dow Corning, USA) were fabricated by standard soft lithography \cite{Soft_Lithography}.
+The PDMS slab was first cut and punched with an inlet and outlet using a puncher, then bonded to a high-precision No.1.5H cover glass using plasma activation.
+A 2~mm-thick acrylic frame was cut with CO$_2$ laser cutter and affixed on top of the PDMS as a reservoir for bacteria seeding, completing the fabrication of the integrated microdevice.
+Detailed information of design and microfabrication is provided in SI Appendix.